Gugulethu-Nyoni/semantq/docs/SemantqFullStack.md

 * **Service**
 * **Routes**

-These files will be created inside your `semantq_server` directory in the models, controllers, services and routes directories.
+These files will be created inside your `semantqQL` directory in the models, controllers, services and routes directories.

 > 💡 There is no need to manually add routes to your `server.js`.
 SemantqQL automatically loads and registers them on server boot.